 You now have a catalogue of photos you can use on your own web site and social media to market your own brand – but remember to credit the other professional collaborators.

-Finally, blog about it.
+Finally, about it.
 Next time you pick up a bridal magazine it could be your article you are reading and your own styled shoot images you are swooning over!

 Our behind the scenes photos are from a styled shoot on location at Palacete de la Najarra, Almunecar, Costa Tropical, Spain